appsemble/appsemble/docs/01-tutorial/04-tips-and-tricks.md

 ## Conclusion

 This concludes the Appsemble tutorial.
 If anything was unclear you can always go to the part you got stuck on and try again.
-If you're still stuck and unsure how to proceed, we have a discord set up where you can ask any question you're stuck with.
+If you are still stuck and unsure how to proceed, we have a discord set up where you can ask any question you’re stuck with.
 We are happy to help with any problems and to get you on track with creating your own apps!

 Click [here](https://discord.gg/5qtDyFvd9K) to join our discord!